Agrover112/awesome-semantic-search/CONTRIBUTING.md

 8. Description should start with a capital letter and be ended with proper punctuation.
 10. Any new section to be added can be discussed.
 Make a relevant isseue and link it to the discussion.
 12. If a **Issue** with the corresponding **Pull Request** being raised , *link the Issue in the corresponding Pull Request*.
+13. * Add a short description to every Pull Request  *

 Feel free to propose any other changes in the list.